Family and Consumer Sciences

-In addition to taking a core of UH and APDM courses, students work with an advisor to develop a program of study that will provide the basis for a future career in apparel.
+In addition to taking a core of UH and APDM courses, students work with an adviser to develop a program of study that will provide the basis for a future career in apparel.

 Apparel Design.
-Apparel design courses prepare students for careers in the apparel industry as designers, assistant designers, fashion stylists, and manufacturers.
+The apparel design focus prepares students for careers in the apparel industry as designers, assistant designers, fashion stylists, and manufacturers.
 Students have a unique opportunity to study the theoretical and applied aspects of apparel design and costume history in a multicultural environment enhanced by a major costume collection; computerized fashion illustration software; and some computer-aided design systems.

 Apparel Merchandising.
-Apparel merchandising courses offer a combination of fashion theory, marketing, and product information relative to retail and wholesale operations.
+The apparel merchandising focus offers a combination of fashion theory, marketing, and product information relative to retail and wholesale operations.
 Graduates are prepared for apparel management careers as buyers, merchandise managers, sales representatives, and fashion coordinators for the local, national, and international markets.

 Individualized Programs.
-In addition to the programs described above, majors may work with an advisor to develop a curriculum focus of their own choosing.
-Examples of such programs include historic costume, theater costume, and fiber/apparel arts, and a combination of design and merchandising.
+In addition to the programs described above, majors may work with an adviser to develop a curriculum focus of their own choosing.
+Examples of such programs include historic costume, theater costume, fiber/apparel arts, and a combination of design and merchandising.

 New students may be admitted directly into the program when they apply to UH Manoa.
 Students transferring from other colleges within the UH system or from other universities must have a minimum GPA of 2.5 to be considered for admission to APDM.